RR0/uDb/manual.md

 obtain their own legal copies.

-There are no "Terminate and Stay Resident" (TSR) programs, oddball device drivers or other troublesome gimmicks in the *U* Database once properly installed.  *U* lives in your C:\UFO subdirectory, and does not alter files in this or other directories.
+There are no "Terminate and Stay Resident" (TSR) programs, oddball device drivers or other troublesome gimmicks in the *U* UdbDatabase once properly installed.  *U* lives in your C:\UFO subdirectory, and does not alter files in this or other directories.